ntjandra/ntjandra.github.io/projects/MageAI.md

 ### Events

 I presented at TreeHacks 2020 to do a livestream of the Mage API/Website demo and answer questions.
-Mage was a Hackathon challenge sponsor and had their own category with cash prizes.s
+Mage was a Hackathon challenge sponsor and had their own category with cash prizes.
+During the presentation, I walked through end-to-end how to transform data and (re)train a machine learning model with Mage to optimize it for a given use case.
+I wrapped up by answering questions from the audience and explaining our Hackathon challenge and prizes.